beginning of content

 In most cases, your doctor can diagnose a cold by examining your child and asking you a few questions.

-In some cases, your doctor may refer your child for tests, such as a swab to test for COVID-19.
+Sometimes your doctor may refer your child for a swab of their nose to check which virus they have.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.